 To boost skin hydration, one simple change is to swap our regular night moisturizer for a richer one.

 3. Layer Up

-I like to use a hydration serum twice a day in winter.
-Hyaluronic acid serums are perfect for both hydrating and plumping up the skin.
+I like to use a hydration serum twice a day throughout winter.
+A good hyaluronic acid serum is perfect for both hydrating and plumping up the skin.
 It will prevent water loss in the skin.

-If you feel tight or dehydrated then apply your hydration serum at night to a damp skin, then apply your moisturizer over it to lock in moisture!
+If your skin feels a little tight or dehydrated then try applying a hydration serum at night, to a damp skin, then apply your moisturiser over it to lock in moisture!

 4. Limit your hot baths/showers

 This time of the year, we tend to get some cold, frosty mornings.
 It can be tempting to jump into a nice hot shower before heading out to work.
 However, hot water can dry out the natural oils in your skin.
 If possible, try not to take a long hot showers or bath.
 Instead, swap for a quick lukewarm shower.